 Start/End: Bruce Bay Cottages and Lighthouse Bruce Mines.
 Use the official Moments of Algoma map and app to navigate the tour. www.momentsofalgoma.ca

 Stop 1.
-The Copper Bean Coffee Shop.
+The Copper Bean Coffee Cafe.
 Pick up Tom’s Picnic Basket which is ideal for hiking.
-Your picnic basket will contain specialty cheeses, olives, crackers, and fresh fruit.
-Enjoy your panini of ham, cheddar and green apple or the panini of your choice.
-Cold beverage and a surprise sweet treat included.
+Your charcuterie style picnic basket will contain specialty cheeses, meats, olives, crackers, and fresh fruit.
+Enjoy a cold beverage and a surprise sweet treat included.
 It is highly recommended you start your day with a delicious breakfast, coffee or Tom Thomson tea before you head out exploring.

 Stop 2.
 Aubrey Falls Provincial Park.
 Head east to Thessalon, then north on Hwy 129 for a hike and picnic at Aubrey Falls.